• Skip to main content

 How will I access SUN Bucks?

-• An electronic benefit transfer (EBT) SUN Bucks card, similar to a debit card, will be mailed to you.
+• An electronic benefit transfer (EBT) SUN Bucks card will be mailed to you.
 The SUN Bucks card will come with information on how to activate and use the card.
 If you have multiple eligible children in your household, then you will receive one SUN Bucks card per child.

 • For households currently on SNAP, SUN Bucks benefits will NOT be loaded to your SNAP EBT card; SUN Bucks benefits will come on a separate SUN Bucks card.